Boothbay Region Food Pantry

 How does Boothbay Region Food Pantry spend its money?

 Boothbay Region Food Pantry directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Boothbay Region Food Pantry tax-deductible?